 Flashlights on Cloppenburg: Where the speed cameras are today!

-Mobile radar controls in Cloppenburg on October 1st, 2025: Current lightning locations and important information on traffic safety.
+Mobile speed cameras in Cloppenburg on October 1st, 2025: Current speed camera locations and important information about traffic safety.

 Flashlights on Cloppenburg: Where the speed cameras are today!